Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Solenoidal surfaces

 whose leaves are the unit tangent bundles of the leaves of $\Sol$.
 The foliated geodesic and horocycle flows can be defined on $T^1\Sol$.
 When restricted to each leaf, they are the usual geodesic and horocycle flows, and they project via $\pi$ to the corresponding flows in $S_0$.

 Each leaf of $\Sol$ is simply connected, namely, it is a hyperbolic plane.
 Therefore, the geodesic and horocycle flows, when restricted to a single leaf, are well understood.
-Their complexity comes from the fact that leaves are not embedded in $\Sol$; that is, as topological subspaces of $\Sol$ leaves are not hyperbolic planes.
+Their complexity comes from the fact that leaves are not embedded in $\Sol$.
 As every leaf accumulates everywhere, this forces a lot of recurrence on the flows $g_t$ and $h_t$.

 In fact, as in the case of a compact hyperbolic surface, the horocycle flow in $\Sol$ is minimal; see \cite{Martinez-Matsumoto-Verjovsky}.